ramereth/presentation-ba372/fault-tolerance/fault-tolerance.md

 * Ability to deal with hardware or software outages
 * Easily bring service back online with no data loss
-* Make services more rebust to outages
+* Make services more robust to outages

 !SLIDE bullets incremental